 Welcome back!
-Now that you understand how LLMs see text (tokenization) and process it (transformers), let's learn how to control the creativity and randomness of their outputs.
+Now that you understand how LLMs read text (tokenization) and turn it into predictions, let's learn how to control the creativity and randomness of their outputs.

 Think of these as the "personality knobs" for your AI!